UGC in the Holiday Season

 These can alert customer service and product development teams about common issues and complaints.

-As you’re reading through your reviews, make notes of any trends in customer sentiment.
+Take notice of the main trends you see in your reviews.
 Which products get the best (or the worst) reviews?
 Are any products having a harder time generating reviews, despite having similar sales numbers to other, more-reviewed products?
 If you made changes to a product during the holiday season, did it affect the reviews positively or negatively?

 Don’t forget your competition.
 Take time to review your competitors’ reviews, too.
 For similar products, how do your reviews match up against the competition?
 Is there anything you can learn from how your competitors respond to their reviews?

 When you’ve got thousands, hundreds — or heck, even dozens — of products, it can be tough to answer these questions without turning it into a full-time job.
 As you head into the next year, it might be time to consider looking into reviews analytics software.
-These platforms use AI to analyze reviews at scale, deliver competitive insights, and spin up smart, actionable reports for you to use when crafting your UGC success plan for 2021.
+These platforms use AI to analyze reviews at scale, surface the most impactful trends, deliver competitive insights, and spin up smart, actionable reports for you to use when crafting your UGC success plan for 2021.

 If you’re a PowerReviews customer, talk to your Customer Success Manager about your goals and objectives for UGC in 2021.
 We can be a partner throughout this process.